-The supreme authority of the Official Plant Protection Service is the Federal Ministry for Sustainability and Tourism (BMNT).
+The supreme authority of the Official Plant Protection Service is the Federal Ministry for Agriculture, Regions and Tourism (BMLRT).
 The Federal Office for Food Safety (BAES) and the Federal Office for Forests (BFW) are the authorities of first instance for imports (e.g. phytosanitary import control, import wood control, packaging wood control).

 At the regional level(Länder), the Governor is responsible for the implementation of all other tasks of the Plant Protection Act 2011 as amended in the first instance.
 This concerns inter alia the introduction (phytosanitary internal market control) and export (phytosanitary export control) of plants, plant products and other objects, the registration/authorisation of establishments and individuals to trade in plants and plant products and official measures to protect plants and plant products against the introduction of harmful organisms.